bramkuijper/fisher_sexsel/README.md

 # Individual-based simulations of Fisherian sexual selection
 An individual-based model of Fisherian sexual selection.
-See [Pomiankowski et al (1991) Evolution]( https://doi.org/10.2307/2409889) allowing for costly preferences and mutation biases
+See [Pomiankowski et al (1991) Evolution]( https://doi.org/10.2307/2409889), allowing for costly preferences and mutation biases

 ## How to compile
-Open a Unix shell (either on a Linux system, MSYS2 on Windows or the terminal on Mac OS X)
+Open a Unix shell (either on a Linux system, MSYS2 on Windows or the terminal on Mac OS X).
+Assuming one has downloaded the files to one's home directory (`~`), we have

-    cd fisher_sexsel/src/ibm
+    cd ~/fisher_sexsel/
     make

 ## How to run
-    cd fisher_sexsel/src/ibm
+    cd ~/fisher_sexsel/
     ./run_single_simulation.sh

 ## Vary parameters